Tourism in Indonesia: Terrorism

-Unconducive policies
+Policies

 Most of the major tourist destinations in Indonesia, especially Bali, Yogyakarta, Batam, Bandung and Jakarta, have a rather relaxed modern cosmopolitan social outlook, which is quite conducive for the tourism industry.
 However, certain regional provinces might not have that kind of luxury and tend to be conservative.
-Next to national laws, certain Indonesian province have applied regional autonomous law, some of them based on Islamic sharia law, such as Aceh province.
+In addition to national laws, certain Indonesian provinces have applied regional autonomous laws, some of them based on Islamic sharia law, such as Aceh province.
 Extra caution must be demonstrated by visitors to Aceh since the province has rather strict Islamic-based law, enforced by Islamic religious police, called the Wilayatul Hisbah in Indonesia.

-Thus, some certain normally private matters, such as beach clothing (esp, bikini), modesty issue, party and the consumption of alcohol, to a display of affections between a couple, are discouraged and frowned upon, and might led to a legal problem.
+Thus, some certain normally private matters, such as beach clothing (especially bikini), modesty issue, party and the consumption of alcohol, to a display of affections between a couple, are discouraged and frowned upon, and might led to a legal problem.
 Carefulness and discretion are required, especially for unmarried couple and LGBT travellers.

 The legal restriction against alcohol, pushed forward by Islamist parties and organizations in the country, is also harming tourism and service sector.
 As a result, the alcohol tax in Indonesia is among the highest in the world, which caused an unusually high price for alcoholic beverages.
 This policy is quite harmful to bar, club and restaurant industry in Indonesia.

 Another unconducive policy is a rather strict policy on nightlife; local authority sometimes launched a raid on clubs, karaoke and discothèque in a pretext to curb down drugs and substance abuse in these places, which might be inconvenient for visitors.
 It was reported in April 2017 that the Indonesian government authorities arrested 32 foreign nationals for failing to show proper ID during a raid on an entertainment hub in Batam on 23 April 2017.
 Yudi Kurnain, a Batam Legislative Council member had condemned the raid, saying that it might discourage tourism in the island.
 He was quoted as saying, "They should humanely conduct immigration checks, not through such repressive actions".

 Since 2016, anti-LGBT sentiments are on the rise in the country, such as homophobia, hate crimes, raids, criminalization and harassment against LGBT locals and foreigners.
 The government's failure to curb Islamist attacks on LGBT people might damage the tourism sector and real estate development.